tonioni/WinUAE/cputest/readme.txt

 - All tests that would halt or reset the CPU are skipped (RESET in supervisor mode, STOP parameter that would stop the CPU etc)
 - Single instruction test set will take long time to run on real 68000.
 Few minutes to much longer...
 - Undefined flags (for example DIV and CHK or 68000/010 bus address error) are also verified.
 It probably would be good idea to optionally filter them out.
-- Instruction cycle order or timing is ignored.
-It is not possible without extra hardware.
 - FPU testing is not yet fully implemented.
-- Sometimes reported old and new condition code state does not match error report..

 Tester compatibility (integer instructions only):

 68000: Complete.
 Including bus and address error stack frame/register/CCR modification undocumented behavior.
-68010: Partially supported.
+Cycle count support.
+68010: Almost complete.
+Bus errors are only partially supported.
+DIVS undefined condition codes are not yet supported.
 68020: Almost complete (DIV undocumented behavior is not yet known)
 68030: Same as 68020.
 68040: Almost complete (Weird unaligned MOVE16 behavior which may be board specific).
 68060: Same as 68040.

-More CPU details in WinUAE changelog.
+68000 cycle count testing:

+Cycle counting requires 100% accurate timing also for following instructions:
+- BSR.B
+- NOP
+- MOVE.W ABS.L,ABS.L
+- MOVE SR,-(SP)
+- RTE
+- Illegal instruction exception
+- If instruction internally generates exception, internal exception also needs to be cycle-accurate.

+0xDFF006 is used for cycle counting = accuracy will be +-2 CPU cycles.
+0xDFF006 behavior must be accurate.
+Currently only supported hardware for cycle counting is 7MHz 68000 PAL Amiga with real Fast RAM.

+Bus error cycle counting is not yet supported.

+--

 Not implemented or only partially implemented: